phylosopher07/phylosopher07.github.io/_posts/2023-02-19-helium-atom.md

 ---

 ## Ground state of the helium atom
-Let's approximate the ground state energy of helium atom using the variational method.
+Let's approximate the ground state energy of the helium atom using the variational method.
-The Hamiltonian of the system is; ignoring the motion of nucleus (Born–Oppenheimer approximation):
+The Hamiltonian of the system is; ignoring the motion of the nucleus (Born–Oppenheimer approximation):

 $ \global\def\Zef{Z\rq} $

 \\[ \hamiltonian = -\frac{\hbar^2}{2m_e}(\nabla_1^2+\nabla_2^2) -\frac{e^2}{4\pi\epzro}\left[ \frac{2}{r_1}+\frac{2}{r_2}-\frac{1}{\abs{\b{r}_1-\b{r}_2}} \right] \\]

-Let's set the trial wavefunction as the product of the ground state wavefunction of the hydrogenic atom system, ignoring the interaction of electrons, which are regarded identical.
+Let's set the trial wavefunction as the product of the ground state wavefunction of the hydrogenic atom system, ignoring the interaction of electrons, which are regarded as identical.
 Here we add a parameter $\Zef$ for the variation.

 \\[ \begin{align\*}
 \psi(\b{r}_1,\b{r}_2) &= \psi _{100}(\b{r_1})\psi _{100}(\b{r}_2) \nl